ggerganov/ggml/docs/gguf.md

 };

 enum gguf_metadata_value_type: uint32_t {
-    /// The value is a 8-bit unsigned integer.
+    // The value is a 8-bit unsigned integer.
     GGUF_METADATA_VALUE_TYPE_UINT8 = 0,
-    /// The value is a 8-bit signed integer.
+    // The value is a 8-bit signed integer.
     GGUF_METADATA_VALUE_TYPE_INT8 = 1,
-    /// The value is a 16-bit unsigned little-endian integer.
+    // The value is a 16-bit unsigned little-endian integer.
     GGUF_METADATA_VALUE_TYPE_UINT16 = 2,
-    /// The value is a 16-bit signed little-endian integer.
+    // The value is a 16-bit signed little-endian integer.
     GGUF_METADATA_VALUE_TYPE_INT16 = 3,
-    /// The value is a 32-bit unsigned little-endian integer.
+    // The value is a 32-bit unsigned little-endian integer.
     GGUF_METADATA_VALUE_TYPE_UINT32 = 4,
-    /// The value is a 32-bit signed little-endian integer.
+    // The value is a 32-bit signed little-endian integer.
     GGUF_METADATA_VALUE_TYPE_INT32 = 5,
-    /// The value is a 32-bit IEEE754 floating point number.
+    // The value is a 32-bit IEEE754 floating point number.
     GGUF_METADATA_VALUE_TYPE_FLOAT32 = 6,
-    /// The value is a boolean.
+    // The value is a boolean.
-    /// 1-byte value where 0 is false and 1 is true.
+    // 1-byte value where 0 is false and 1 is true.
-    /// Anything else is invalid, and should be treated as either the model being invalid or the reader being buggy.
+    // Anything else is invalid, and should be treated as either the model being invalid or the reader being buggy.
     GGUF_METADATA_VALUE_TYPE_BOOL = 7,
-    /// The value is a UTF-8 non-null-terminated string, with length prepended.
+    // The value is a UTF-8 non-null-terminated string, with length prepended.
     GGUF_METADATA_VALUE_TYPE_STRING = 8,
-    /// The value is an array of other values, with the length and type prepended.
+    // The value is an array of other values, with the length and type prepended.
+    ///
+    // Arrays can be nested, and the length of the array is the number of elements in the array, not the number of bytes.
     GGUF_METADATA_VALUE_TYPE_ARRAY = 9,
 }

-/// A string in GGUF.
+// A string in GGUF.
 struct gguf_string_t {
-    /// The length of the string, in bytes. uint32_t len;
+    // The length of the string, in bytes. uint32_t len;
-    /// The string as a UTF-8 non-null-terminated string. char string[len];
+    // The string as a UTF-8 non-null-terminated string. char string[len];
 }